hexolan/development/projects/stocklet/README.md

 todo: write-up on deployment with docker compose

+``docker compose up -f deploy/docker/compose.yaml -f deploy/docker/compose.override.yaml``

 ### Using Kubernetes

-todo: implement support for deploying with kubernetes
+todo: Implement support for deploying with Kubernetes

 ## ✍️ License and Contributing

 Contributions are always welcome!
-Please feel free to open an issue or a pull request if you feel you have any ideas for improvement or further expansion of this demo project.
+Please feel free to open an issue or a pull request if you feel you have any ideas for improvement or further expansion of this repository.

 This project is licensed under the [GNU AGPL v3](/LICENSE).